top of page

 If I adopt a cat or kitten from you, will it already be neutered / spayed and have all of its shots?

-Yes! your Cat or Kitten will be Spayed or Neutered, vaccinated, SNAP tested and Microchipped.
+Yes!
+All Cats or Kittens will be Spayed or Neutered, vaccinated, SNAP tested and Microchipped before placement.

 I have a dog(s).
 Do you have any canine-friendly cats that I can adopt?

-Most of our adult cats have never interacted with a dog in their lives.Therefore, our standard policy is that we do not adopt out adult cats to households with any dogs of any breed.
-However, we do adopt out KITTENS to households with gentle dogs, because kittens are young enough to adapt more easily and can "grow up" with your dogs.
-If you have dogs in your house, we urge you to apply to adopt one of our kittens.
+Most of our adult cats have never interacted with a dog in their lives.Therefore, our standard policy is that we do not adopt out adult cats to households with dogs unless the cat has already been exposed to and/or previously lived with dogs.
 We will assess your dog(s) during the home visit.

 bottom of page